We appreciate that like most people, your privacy is very important to you. Your privacy is also extremely important to us.

 - for internal accounting and administration and to manage and administer any account you may hold with us;

-- to carry out credit checks and credit reporting, including in respect of individual proprietors, for our current or prospective business customers;
+- to carry out credit checks for our current or prospective business customers, where permitted by law;

 - for debt recovery;

 - to predict where we might be at risk of credit default by our customers, and take action to manage that risk;

 - for our regulatory reporting and compliance obligations;

 - for legal requirements;

 - to help us identify and keep you informed about other Synergy products and services that you could benefit from;